 - Ability to use investable assets as a medium of exchange

 The incorporation of blockchain and insurance does not alter the requirements for proper management of policy holder’s funds.
-Insurance companies will need digital solutions like ArCoin that meet investment standards.
-Because the insurance industry has its own legal hurdles, it requires investment assets that meet strict criteria.
-Not only is the Arca US Treasury fund investing in "low risk assets" but the fund is registered under the Investment Act of 1940.
+Insurance companies will need digital solutions like ArCoin that meet investment standards and their own legal hurdles.

 ArCoin, additionally can function as both an investable asset and as a medium of exchange.
 This enables innovations in how insurance companies manage funds.
 For example, policyholders who select to deposit their premiums using ArCoin can receive the same asset when policies are paid out.
 Consequently, these funds, in ArCoin, may require fewer conversions for both individuals depositing funds and for insurance companies managing these pools as ArCoin can be used both as a medium of exchange (for insurance holders) and an investment vehicle (for insurers).
 By removing asset conversion, both parties could benefit from decreased costs.